Lucy-Mckenzie/Lucy-Mckenzie/README.md

 - Find this game at https://my-celium.devacademy.nz/

 # Suncoast Patios
 A small company advertising outdoor building products.
-A solo project I'm currently building, with regular meeting with the owner and product manager.
+A solo project I'm currently building, with regular meetings with the owner and product manager.

 - Designed with a prototype on Figma, drove the key points into the landing page with: Hero, call to action, products, building trust, and answering questions.
 - Using Next.js, React, Typescript, Tailwind Css.